 Max out the match

 Many employers offer to match a set percentage of their employees’ retirement contributions — say, 50% of up to 5% of your pre-tax income.
 In this case, your employer chips in on top of your contribution.
-Even if money’s tight, think twice before turning down what is essentially free money.
 Just make sure you know how long you need to stay at your job before you’re “vested” in the match.
 In other words, when your employer’s contributions are all yours if you switch companies or careers.

 Don’t wait for a company plan

 Even if you’re working only part-time or you’re self-employed, you can still put away money in an IRA.
 In fact, self-employed individuals may be able to save more money in certain accounts than their peers with an employer-sponsored retirement plan.